 People with Acne-Prone Skin Might Benefit from Eating Low-Glycemic Foods, and Foods High in Antioxidants, Zinc, and Omega-3s Might Help.
 The Top Food: Oysters!

 The Essential Information

-No one knows for sure whether diet impacts acne, or to what degree.
-Until we have better research, everything regarding diet and acne is still unclear.
+No one knows for sure to what degree diet affects acne.
 However, we do have some initial evidence that points towards the possibility that certain foods might be better for acne than others.
 The foods that are likely best for acne include:

-- Whole vegetables and fruits - high in antioxidants that could help tamp down the inflammation of acne.
+- Whole Vegetables and Fruits - colorful vegetables and fruits are high in antioxidants and this could help reduce the inflammation of acne.

-- Wild-caught Fish - wild-caught (not farmed) fish is high in omega-3 fats that could also help tamp down the inflammation of acne as well as help heal the skin.
+- Wild-caught Fish - wild-caught (not farmed) fish is high in omega-3 fats that could also help reduce the inflammation of acne as well as help heal the skin.